OC-Goss/simpleAutocrafter/README.md

 2.craft --to craft an item stored in the database(instructions on what to do next will be displayed)

 *Important:Recipe for intermediate products need to be present in the database(use create command)

-*Note:If the program cannot search for the item from your query, try to make sure the first letter of the word is upper case(e.g. pickaxe -> Pickaxe)(planned to improve of course :P)

 3.exit -- stop the program